naofireblade/homebridge-weather-plus/README.md

 | Register                   | [here](https://darksky.net/dev/register)     | [here](https://openweathermap.org/appid)                         | [here](https://www.wunderground.com/member/api-keys)             |
 *You can add more services easily by forking the project and submitting a pull request for a new api file.*

+> <b name="a1">1</b> It is no longer possible to register as a new user for dark sky
-> <b name="a1">1</b> You can use the weather underground service only if you can provide weather data from your own station in exchange.
+> <b name="a2">2</b> You can use the weather underground service only if you can provide weather data from your own station in exchange.

 ## Installation